VargaJoe/timeline-theories/docs/implementation-tasks.md

 - [ ] Maintain accessibility with proper ARIA labels
 - [ ] Design consistent button group styling
 - [ ] Test usability and ensure icons are intuitive

 ---

+## In Progress Stories

+-- no stories in progress yet --

+---